 so I am searchable

-Currently, my work is driven by the following questions: "What are the core visual and semantic object properties that allow us to recognize and differentiate objects?", "Where do they map on the human cortex?" and "What is the distinct contribution of visual vs. semantic dimensions in forming internal object representations?"
+Currently, my work is guided by three key questions: What are the core visual and semantic properties that enable us to recognize and differentiate objects?
+How are these properties mapped onto the human cortex? and What are the distinct contributions of visual input and semantic knowledge to visual object processing?

 since 2023 PhD Candidate at the University of Leipzig and the Max Planck Institute for Human Cognitive & Brain Sciences, Leipzig